 The new centre will include a dedicated suite of NHS treatment rooms to co-locate the three MSK physiotherapy services into one site.

 Image 1: Designer’s artwork of the new SANDS centre

 It also provides the chance to work innovatively with the current Leisure provider Greenwich Leisure Limited, a not-for-profit organisation, through the use of a shared gym space and working with them to provide an early patient pathway to access leisure centre and community-based activities.

 Following on from this success, a Health & Leisure Round Table meeting was held with partners to explore scaling up the approach across the rest of Cumbria.
 A potential further three districts were identified as being ready and willing to develop.
-Lancashire and South Cumbria NHS team are already actively engaged in Kendal and work to move the MSK physiotherapy services into Kendal Leisure Centre are due to be completed in December 2021.
+Lancashire and South Cumbria NHS team are already actively engaged in Kendal and work to move the MSK physiotherapy services into Kendal Leisure Centre was completed in January 2022.

 The Sands Centre project has freed up bed space at Acute Hospitals and combined disparate services under one roof.
 The co-location has resulted in a 50 per cent increase in capacity for MSK services locally.

 Longer term savings for the wider healthcare economy are set to be realised as a result of positively impacting upon population health and wellbeing and reducing demand on NHS Community and Secondary Care services such as MSK Physiotherapy, Trauma and Orthopaedics and mental health services.